 The Advanced Certificate in Aging Studies is open to two types of students:

-- Students who have already earned a bachelors or masters degree and are not currently enrolled at The College at Brockport may apply to the program through The Center for Graduate Studies.
+- Students who have already earned a bachelors or masters degree and are not currently enrolled at SUNY Brockport may apply to the program through The Center for Graduate Studies.

-- Students who are already enrolled in a graduate degree program at The College at Brockport should contact the Coordinator of the Aging Studies certificate.
+- Students who are already enrolled in a graduate degree program at SUNY Brockport should contact the Coordinator of the Aging Studies certificate.

 Students must meet the College’s standards for graduate study.

 In order to obtain the certificate, students must successfully complete (with a grade of “B” or better) the completion of a minimum of 15 credit hours of graduate courses including at least six credits of core courses listed below plus 9 additional credits of approved electives.
 Students may complete additional core courses as part of their electives.

 - SWO 576 Issues of Aging in America, 3 credits